KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

      (->AlphabetTrieNode val false empty-alphabet-vector))))
 ```

-Oof, no, the code is both more complicated and slower.
-Most likely because protocols/records/types introduce function dispatch overhead.
-The real benefits of records/types is that field access is much faster, which we'll exploit later.
+Oof, no, the code is both slower and way more complicated.
+The performance benefit of records/types is that field access is much faster, which we'll exploit later.

 ## Algorithmic/data change